dxdr69/SeshionServer/README.md

 ### Prerequisites

-An instance of the Seshion back-end is currently hosted on a rented VPS through DigitalOcean.
 The following programs are required if you want to host an instance of the application:

 ```
 Java 8 (Oracle or OpenJDK)